Lauren Conrad

 Lauren Katherine Conrad (born February 1, 1986) is an American television personality, fashion designer and author.
-In September 2004, as an 18-year-old, Conrad came to prominence after being cast in the reality television series Laguna Beach: The Real Orange County, which documented her and her friends' lives in their hometown of Laguna Beach, California.
+In late 2004, she came to prominence after being cast in the reality television series Laguna Beach: The Real Orange County, which documented her and her friends' lives in their hometown of Laguna Beach, California.

 Conrad later moved to Los Angeles to pursue a career in the fashion industry.
 She received her own spin-off series The Hills and starred in five of its six seasons from 2006 to 2009.
 During its production, she also attended the Fashion Institute of Design & Merchandising and interned for Teen Vogue and Kelly Cutrone's public relations firm People's Revolution.
 Conrad later founded the fashion lines LC Lauren Conrad and Paper Crown, and co-founded the fair trade online store The Little Market.
 She has published nine books, including L.A.
 Candy and The Fame Game trilogies.